Mid Cornwall · PL26

 Loft Conversions in Roche

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Roche, that work is shaped by the place itself — Roche is a village in the heart of china clay country with the dramatic Roche Rock and St Michael's Chapel on its outskirts, a fifteenth-century parish church and a tight Conservation Area, with a building stock that leans toward traditional cob and granite cottages and Victorian terraces.
+A Roche brief starts on the street, not the screen — Roche is a village in the heart of china clay country with the dramatic Roche Rock and St Michael's Chapel on its outskirts, a fifteenth-century parish church and a tight Conservation Area, with a building stock that leans toward traditional cob and granite cottages and Edwardian houses.

 - Conservation Area